-The Untold Story of Jackson’s Off-Season: A Secret Season for True Explorers
+The Untold Story of Jackson’s Off-Season: A Secret Season for True Adventurers

 Many visitors come to Jackson to experience world-class skiing that rivals European destinations, or to tour our beloved national parks when the weather is warm.
-But those in the know prefer to avoid the crowds altogether and take advantage of the subtle nuances of Jackson in the fall.
-Enjoy the beauty of rustling aspen trees, with their vibrant yellow leaves; embark on a once-in-a-lifetime adventure that includes an up-close encounter with bugling elk, and rub shoulders with internationally recognized artists during a seasonal fête.
+While summer and winter are undeniably magical, few know the secret: fall in the greater Jackson valley is a season unto itself.
+Nature begins whispering the change of seasons in subtle but spectacular ways, and those in the know come then — not only for the beauty, but also for the quieter pace and authentic local feel.
+Imagine the rustling of aspen trees with their vibrant yellow leaves, an up-close encounter with bugling elk, and evenings spent alongside internationally recognized artists during a seasonal fête.

 September: The Summer Wind-Down and Fall Arts

-As August gives way to September, the vibe in Jackson feels distinctly different.
-A new mood emerges — one with much less urgency — as the hustle and bustle of summer gently trickles.
-Among cooling temperatures and waning crowds, you’ll see ranchers making their final hay cut, while kids of all ages ride their e‑bikes to and from school (on paved bike paths that traverse 56 miles of the valley floor).
-Coffee shops, like Persephone Bakery, may still have morning lines out the door, but the traffic has slowed as the locals breathe a huge sigh of relief and welcome passersby with warm smiles.
+As August gives way to September, the vibe in Jackson shifts.
+A new mood emerges — one with less urgency — as the energy of summer gently settles.
+Among cooling temperatures and open skies, you’ll see ranchers making their final hay cut, while kids of all ages ride their e‑bikes to and from school on paved bike paths that traverse 56 miles of the valley floor.
+Coffee shops like Persephone Bakery may still have morning lines, but the pace feels more neighborly as locals take a breath and welcome passersby with warm smiles.

-Started in 1983 as a way to extend the tourist season past Labor Day, this internationally recognized event anchors Jackson Hole as the “Western Art Capital of the World.”
-During the festival, you can participate in gallery walks, attend “Arts on the Green,” where you can browse and purchase jewelry, ceramics, photography, and sculptures, while enjoying live music, and attend the Quickdraw Auction, where artists have 90 minutes to complete a masterpiece for auction.
+Started in 1983, this internationally recognized festival has earned Jackson the title of “Western Art Capital of the World.”
+During the event, you can join gallery walks to meet artists, enjoy drinks and hors d’oeuvres, listen to presentations, and connect with friends new and old.
+Or attend “Arts on the Green,” where jewelry, ceramics, photography, and sculptures are displayed alongside live music.
+The highlight is the Quickdraw Auction, where artists have just 90 minutes to create a masterpiece for live bidding.

 “There is no question that the highlight of the Fall Arts Festival is the Quickdraw Auction,” says Morgan.
 “On the final Saturday morning of the festival, 30 artists are hand-selected to participate in this dynamic event that entertains visitors and provides an opportunity for collectors to bid on one-of-a-kind artwork.”